sebastian-zieba/PACMAN/docs/source/directories.rst

 * **pipeline directory**:

-  Example: ``/home/zieba/Desktop/Projects/Open_source/PACMAN/pacman``
+  Example: ``/home/zieba/Desktop/Projects/Open_source/PACMAN/src``

-  This is the heart of PACMAN containing all the code to run the different stages.
+  This is the heart of PACMAN containing all the code and data to run the different stages.